abelborges/CCHDO_I08S/README.md

 # On building `ctd_data.csv`

-In scripts, it is supposed that the data were downloaded using the "exchange" version in the "ctd" section of the CCHDO data repo and unzipped into folders `~/goship/1994`, `~/goship/2007` and `~/goship/2016`.
+The scripts suppose that the data were downloaded using the "exchange" version in the "ctd" section of the CCHDO data repo and unzipped into folders `~/goship/1994`, `~/goship/2007` and `~/goship/2016`.